cloudfoundry/docs-bosh/content/blobstore-agent-password-rotation.md

 * The Director is in a healthy state.
 * Take note of any ignored VMs.
 They will be omitted from the VM recreation steps.
 * All the VMs are in the `running` state in all deployments.
-* These instructions must be adapted if used with bosh-lite ops files, as they overwrite the variables used in this procedure.
+* These instructions must be adapted if used with ops files (i.e. bosh-lite), as they overwrite the variables used in this procedure.

 ### Step 1: Update the director to add a new user {: #step-1}